-Unless the context otherwise requires, sections 20.1 (Definitions) and 20.2 (Interpretation) of the ICA apply in respect of this Amending Agreement.
+Unless the context otherwise requires, sections 20.1, 20.2 (Definitions) and 20.3 (Interpretation) of the ICA apply in respect of this Amending Agreement.

-With effect from the date this Amending Agreement is signed by both Parties, the Additional Receipt Point referred to in the schedule to this Amending Agreement shall be incorporated into the ICA and such schedule will be added to Schedule One of the ICA.
+With effect from the date this Amending Agreement is signed by both Parties, the Additional Receipt Point referred to in the schedule to this Amending Agreement shall be incorporated into the ICA by addition to Schedule One of the ICA.

 Except as set out in this Amending Agreement, the ICA remains in full force and effect.